Gibberellin: Biological function

 Gibberellins are involved in the natural process of breaking dormancy and other aspects of germination.
-Before the photosynthetic apparatus develops sufficiently in the early stages of germination, the stored energy reserves of starch nourish the seedling.
+Before the photosynthetic apparatus develops sufficiently in the early stages of germination, the seed reserves of starch nourish the seedling.
 Usually in germination, the breakdown of starch to glucose in the endosperm begins shortly after the seed is exposed to water.
 Gibberellins in the seed embryo are believed to signal starch hydrolysis through inducing the synthesis of the enzyme α-amylase in the aleurone cells.
-In the model for gibberellin-induced production of α-amylase, it is demonstrated that gibberellins (denoted by GA) produced in the scutellum diffuse to the aleurone cells, where they stimulate the secretion α-amylase. α-Amylase then hydrolyses starch, which is abundant in many seeds, into glucose that can be used in cellular respiration to produce energy for the seed embryo.
+In the model for gibberellin-induced production of α-amylase, it is demonstrated that gibberellins from the scutellum diffuse to the aleurone cells, where they stimulate the secretion α-amylase. α-Amylase then hydrolyses starch (abundant in many seeds), into glucose that can be used to produce energy for the seed embryo.
 Studies of this process have indicated gibberellins cause higher levels of transcription of the gene coding for the α-amylase enzyme, to stimulate the synthesis of α-amylase.

-Gibberellins are produced in greater mass when the plant is exposed to cold temperatures.
-They stimulate cell elongation, breaking and budding, seedless fruits, and seed germination.
-Gibberellins cause seed germination by breaking the seed's dormancy and acting as a chemical messenger.
+Exposition to cold temperatures increases the production of Gibberellins.
+They stimulate cell elongation, breaking and budding, and seedless fruits.
+Gibberellins cause also seed germination by breaking the seed's dormancy and acting as a chemical messenger.
 Its hormone binds to a receptor, and calcium activates the protein calmodulin, and the complex binds to DNA, producing an enzyme to stimulate growth in the embryo.

 Metabolism

 Biosynthesis

-GAs are usually synthesized from the methylerythritol phosphate (MEP) pathway in higher plants.
-In this pathway, bioactive GA is produced from trans-geranylgeranyl diphosphate (GGDP).
-In the MEP pathway, three classes of enzymes are used to yield GA from GGDP: terpene syntheses (TPSs), cytochrome P450 monooxygenases (P450s), and 2-oxoglutarate–dependent dioxygenases (2ODDs).
-There are eight steps in the MEP pathway:
+Gibberellins are usually synthesized from the methylerythritol phosphate (MEP) pathway in higher plants.
+In this pathway, bioactive GA is produced from trans-geranylgeranyl diphosphate (GGDP), with the participation of three classes of enzymes: terpene syntheses (TPSs), cytochrome P450 monooxygenases (P450s), and 2-oxoglutarate–dependent dioxygenases (2ODDs).
+The MEP pathway follows eight steps: